MrLoh/thesis-davidson/manuscript.md

 - His emphasis on a history of causal interaction with the world is partly satisfied by machine learning -->

-So Davidson's main critique is that Turing's idea of a sharp line between physical and intellectual abilities is ill-conceived and Turing doesn't see the importance of interaction in a shared world as essential for (1) developing thoughts and for (2) judging intellectual abilities.
+So Davidson's main critique is that Turing's idea of a sharp line between physical and intellectual abilities is ill-conceived and Turing doesn't see the importance of interaction in a shared world as essential for (1) *developing* thoughts and for (2) *judging* intellectual abilities.

 While the second critique is certainly justified, since the computer is hidden from the interrogator, the first point is debatable in light of Turing's work about Machine Learning.
 In his last footnote, Davidson claims that Turing "views this [learning] simply as an economical way of producing a device with mature thoughts; he does not see it as the only way" [-@Davidson:1990tt, p.86].
 As outlined in \autoref{section1}, I think this is overestimating Turing's interest in presenting a sufficient condition for intelligence and underestimating his interest in actually building a certain grade of computer.
 Turing's ideas on Machine Learning take up a third of his essay [-@Turing:1950cm, pp. 454--460] and constitute --- as I argued --- a [fourth main claim](#fourth-claim).
-Most of his research from 1948--1952 was indeed not focused on the test which became so famous, but on approaches to build learning computers and simulating neural networks, non of it mentions any other approaches for building AI.
-He actually outlines ideas how a computer with an indexed memory can be constructed that relates past experiences to new situations using associative connections and evaluation based on reactions of its teacher and later based on self constructed norms [see @Turing:1951im, p.
+Most of his research from 1948--1952 was indeed not focused on the test which became so famous, but on approaches to build learning computers and simulating neural networks.
+Non of this work mentions any other approaches for building AI.
+Turing actually outlines ideas how a computer with an indexed memory can be constructed that relates past experiences to new situations using associative connections and evaluation based on reactions of its teacher and later based on self constructed norms [see @Turing:1951im, p.
 257--258].
 This seems closer to Davidson's requirement of having a history of interaction in a shared world than he gives credit for.
-And maybe classifying Turing as having a Cartesian approach to Epistemology is premature.
+So maybe classifying Turing as having a Cartesian approach to epistemology is premature.

 Nevertheless, Davidson's critique of the *test* is justified.
-In the light of our discussion of Turing's work however, our perspective might change: from seeing the inadequacy of the test as a result of Turing's underestimation of the importance of learning and interaction with the world; to surprise that he deemed the learning process (that he saw as essential too) as so irrelevant for the judgement.
+In the light of our discussion of Turing's work however, our perspective might change: from seeing the inadequacy of the test as a result of Turing's underestimation of the importance of learning and interaction with the world; to surprise that he deemed the learning process, that he saw as essential too, as so irrelevant for the judgement.

 ## Davidson's Proposal for a Modified Test {#davidsons-test}